Celebrate St. Patrick’s Day by learning how to make green beer!

 - Chill glasses in the freezer for 15-20 minutes if time allows.

-- Fill the glass half full of beer and add 2 drops of food coloring.
+- Fill the glass with about 4 ounces of beer and add 2 drops of food coloring.

 - Pour the remaining beer over top.